 - Adjust the rack to the center position of the oven and preheat the oven to 375°F. Grease a rimmed 18x13x1-inch half sheet pan with softened butter.

-- In a large pot set set over medium heat, melt the butter.
-Add the water, increase the heat, and bring to a boil.
-Remove pot from the heat and briskly stir in the flour until smooth, followed by the sugar, cinnamon, and sour cream.
-Stir in the eggs until fully incorporated (temper them first if the batter is still hot).
+- Temper the eggs (see NOTES below) and then quickly stir them into the batter until fully incorporated.
 Mix in the vanilla.
-Then sprinkle the baking soda and salt over the top of the batter (make sure there are no lumps!) and stir them in until all ingredients are well blended.
+Sprinkle the baking soda and salt over the top of the batter (make sure there are no lumps!) and stir them in until all ingredients are well combined.
 Fold in the diced apples.

 - Pour the batter into the prepared sheet pan and smooth the top.
 Bake for 18 to 22 minutes or until a toothpick inserted into the center of the cake comes out clean.
-Set cake pan on a wire rack to cool.
+Set the cake pan on a wire rack to cool.

 - While the cake cools, make the glaze.
 Place a medium pot over medium heat and add the butter, brown sugar, and salt.
 Stir over medium heat until smooth and melted, then bring to a boil, stirring frequently.
-Remove the pot from the heat and carefully stir in the half-and half.
-Return the pot to the heat and bring to another boil, stirring frequently.
-Remove the pot from the heat once more and stir in the sifted powdered sugar and the vanilla until smooth.
-Immediately pour the glaze over the cooling cake and spread into a thin, even layer.

 - Allow the glaze to set (at room temperature or uncovered in the refrigerator) before slicing.
 Sprinkle individual slices with flakes of salt before serving, if desired.
 Cover tightly and refrigerate any leftovers.

 It was good but much too sugary.
 I halved the sugar in the cake and it was delicious. (my apples were more sweet than tart.)
 It would have been perfect alone.
 For the glaze I only omitted about a half cup of powdered sugar.
 It was still so sweet I almost couldn't eat it.
 I would suggest using half the powdered sugar.
-The dessert was really yummy, moist, people still are the whole thing because it was such a good cake.
+The dessert was really yummy, moist, and people still ate the whole thing because it was such a good cake.

 My batter was super thick i couldnt pour it.
 Is that right or did i do something wrong??